bakape/shamichan/README.md

 <!-- TODO: update -->

-meguca can be started in debug mode simply with `./meguca`.
+shamichan can be started in debug mode simply with `./shamichan`.
-Configurations are split between meguca instance configurations and server instance configurations, which are required to start the server and connect to the database.
+Configurations are split between shamichan instance configurations and server instance configurations, which are required to start the server and connect to the database.
-The meguca instance configurations are stored in the database, but server instance configurations are optionally loaded from a `config.json` file on server start.
+The shamichan instance configurations are stored in the database, but server instance configurations are optionally loaded from a `config.json` file on server start.
 A sample configuration file can be found under `docs/config.json`.
 Documentation for this file is available under `docs/config.jsonc`.

-It is recommended to serve meguca behind a reverse proxy like NGINX or Apache with properly configured TLS settings.
+It is recommended to serve shamichan behind a reverse proxy like NGINX or Apache with properly configured TLS settings.
 A sample NGINX configuration file can be found in `docs/`.